calumgrant/logical/docs/contributing.md

 make test
 ```

+or run `ctest`.

 # Adding tests

-New tests are added by adding a `.dl` file to the `tests` directory, and adding an entry for the test in `src/CMakeLists.txt`.
+New tests are added by adding a `.dl` file to the relevant `tests` directory, and adding an entry for the test in `CMakeLists.txt`.